-[Performance-link [Performance-link

-ed remuneration ed remuneration]

-[Fixed remuneration] Monetary remuneration Stock-based

-Approx. 60% - approx. 70% remuneration

-Approx. 20% Approx. 10% -
+[Fixed remuneration] Approx. 60% - approx. 70% [Performance-linked remuneration] Monetary remuneration Approx. 20% [Performance-linked remuneration] Stock-based remuneration Approx. 10% - approx. 20% --- --- ---

-pp approx. 20%

 (2)Contents of stock-based remuneration

 - Restricted stock shall be provided as stock-based remuneration and in principle, the Transfer Restrictions shall be released upon retirement of the related Director. - If it is found that a Director was involved in a fraudulent act while in office, the Company acquires the restricted stock for free during the Transfer Restriction Period or the Director is made to return it after the transfer restriction is released.